brentvollebregt/nitratine.net/_posts/2017-12-13-get-wifi-passwords-with-python.md

 You can also find the gist for this [on Github here](https://gist.github.com/brentvollebregt/30d278eae98e2ff221add008259d42bb).

 ## FAQ
-If you have any questions, please go to the video at the top of this article and leave a comment.
-I aim to reply in less than two days.

 ### Why isn't the password showing for one or more network(s)?
 If a network has a special type of authentication, there is a good chance this will not obtain the password.
 There will most likely be other methods of finding the password though.

+*Please leave questions and comments related to the video on YouTube as they will be replied to faster there*